hacker-crypto888/texts-words-write/README.md

 The user must be able to:

-- [ ] modify the text without bug, on the click of the button which has for function to load the nex text, if the download link with such id already exists and text changed do this, replace the items.json download link by a new link and update also the download.json link
+- [x] to modify the text without any bug, on the click of the button which has for function to load the next text, if the download link with such id already exists and text changed, do this, replace the items.json download link by a new link and update also the link for the database.json file
+- [ ] not to load any text when textarea is empty
 - [ ] manage his or her user session
 - [ ] work with text in english, french
 - [ ] use the mp3 words from an online database for which all the links are stored in the json file (using fetch github.com/...../file.json)